-Note: Taking glucosamine and chondroitin sulfate natural nutritional supplements (see below) may reduce some patients’ need for anti-inflammatory or pain medications, while others may continue to take other medications for back relief.
+Note: Taking glucosamine in a natural nutritional supplement (see below) may reduce some patients’ need for anti-inflammatory or pain medications, while others may continue to take other medications for back relief.
 However, patients taking daily aspirin therapy should avoid taking chondroitin sulfate supplements, as it may contribute to bleeding.

 - Natural pain relief.
 The use of glucosamine against degeneration of articular cartilage has received much attention.
-According to the NIH, one may be impressed by the more than 100 papers that almost without exception report beneficial effects of this supplement in osteoarthritis patients.
+According to the NIH, one may be impressed by the more than 100 papers that almost without exception report beneficial effects of this supplement in osteoarthritis (especially of the knee) patients.

 Some of these benefits include pain relief, possibly due to an anti-inflammatory effect of glucosamine, and improved joint function.
 However, the NIH cautions that one should only use a trusted quality glucosamine supplement for true results.

-Glucosamine, as well as chondroitin sulfate, alone or in combination, appeared effective against osteoarthritis of the knee (by far the most studies), finger joints and hip, and may thus possibly have beneficial effects on cartilage of all joints, including back relief of the intervertebral disc in the spine.
+Glucosamine, as well as chondroitin sulfate, alone or in combination, appeared effective against osteoarthritis of the knee (by far the most studied), finger joints and hips, and may thus possibly have beneficial effects on cartilage of all joints, including back relief of the intervertebral disc in the spine.

 Go natural – most people don’t need drug treatment long-term

 Too often people take medications as their only line of defense against pain, says Dr. Borenstein.
 "What medications are supposed to do is make your back less painful so you can do the things you need to get better."